 Each student enrolled in the Master of Theology Program is required to take at least two postgraduate seminars (maximum of four) during the resident training.
-Within the field of study being considered for a given semester, the student is assigned a specific topic to conduct independent research on and to report the results of his research to the class.
+DBTS offers Th.M. seminars in four disciplines: Old Testament, New Testament, Systematic Theology, and Historical Theology.
+Each seminar covers a specific area of contemporary relevance within the general discipline.
 Seminars are offered once each semester on a rotating basis at the option of the Dean.
+Recent seminars have included:

 The Th.M. consists of 26 semester hours of postgraduate work.
 A major may be completed in the field of Old Testament, New Testament, or Theology.
 The Th.M. curriculum consists of six three-hour content courses, including two postgraduate seminars.
 Each student must also complete a three-hour reading and research course, and a five-hour capstone project.
 Students who have not taken their systematic theology at DBTS must take at least two of the three systematic courses.

 The Th.M. project must demonstrate the student’s competence in critical thinking, original research, and proper literary style.
 It must also show that he has an acceptable understanding of his subject and must be in basic agreement with the doctrinal position of the Seminary.
 The project must be completed within two years from the finishing of all course work.
 Students can choose from three options…